-- 1. Upon receipt of Prospective Applicant File, the USHS Program Manager will check the file for completeness.
-Provider Agencies will be notified by the USHS Program Manager if the submitted file is incomplete.
-Provider Agencies will be asked to retrieve the Prospective Applicant File within five (5) business days.
-If Provider Agency fails to retrieve the incomplete files within this time frame, the incomplete file will be shredded.
-Completed files may be resubmitted at any time. - 2.
-The USHS Program Manager will complete a criminal background check on all chronically homeless Prospective Applicants within two (2) business days of receiving appropriate vacancy for Prospective Applicant.
-The USHS Program Manager will complete criminal background check for USHS Non-Homeless special populations including Veterans, ADAMH, Medical, and Disabled/Non-Homeless within two (2) business days of receiving appropriate vacancy for Prospective Applicant.
-The USHS Program Manager will complete background checks for Prospective Applicant.
-The USHS Program Manager will complete background checks for Homeless Prospective Applicants before referring a file to the Housing Provider. - 3.
-If, during the determination of eligibility, the USHS Program Manager finds that a Prospective Applicant is unlikely to receive placement within USHS units, the USHS Program Manager will send the Provider Agency a written "Notification of Incompatibility" within two (2) business days of such finding.
-The Provider Agency will inform the Prospective Applicant within two (2) business days of receipt of such notification from the USHS Program Manager. - 4.
+- 1. If, during the determination of eligibility, the USHS Program Manager finds that a Prospective Applicant is unlikely to receive placement within USHS units, the USHS Program Manager will send the Provider Agency a written "Notification of Incompatibility" via email and uploading to HMIS along with the USHS Appeals process and forms HUD-5380 & HUD-5383 within two (2) business days of such finding.
+The Provider Agency will inform the Prospective Applicant within two (2) business days of receipt of such notification from the USHS Program Manager. - 2.
 If a potential vacancy has been identified, the Housing Provider will notify USHS of the vacancy within one (1) business day.
-Notification will occur to the USHS Program Manager using the USHS Unit Vacancy Notification Google Form. - 5.
+The Housing Provider will ensure the unit will be ready for occupancy within 30 days.
+Notification will occur to the USHS Program Manager using the USHS Unit Vacancy Notification Google Form. - 3.
 USHS Program Manager will identify the highest prioritized Prospective Applicant from the eligible pool and forward that name to the Housing Provider.
-If two (2) or more Prospective Applicants have the same, highest priority within the appropriate pool, the USHS Program Manager will refer the Prospective Applicant file that was completed first to the Housing Provider. - 6.
+If two (2) or more Prospective Applicants have the same, highest priority within the appropriate pool, the USHS Program Manager will refer the Prospective Applicant file that was completed first to the Housing Provider. - 4.
 The prioritization occurs as outlined in the Prospective Applicant Identification and System Prioritization procedures.
 The USHS Program Manager will attempt to fill the vacancy within two (2) business days.
-If Prospective Applicants cannot be located within the time frame, USHS will notify the Housing Provider of this delay within two (2) business days of the receipt of the Unit Vacancy Notification Form. - 7.
+If Prospective Applicants cannot be located within the time frame, USHS will notify the Housing Provider of this delay within two (2) business days of the receipt of the Unit Vacancy Notification Form. - 5.
 After transferring Prospective Applicant File(s) to the Housing Provider, the USHS Program Manager will send an email to the Prospective Applicant's Provider Agency informing it of the transfer.
-At this point, the Housing Provider will manage all contact with Provider Agencies and Prospective Applicant(s). - 8.
-The Housing Provider will contact each Prospective Applicant received from USHS within two (2) business days of notification and schedule an interview.

-- 9. The Housing Provider will interview Prospective Applicants referred from USHS and complete eligibility verification according to Housing Provider's Tenant Selection Plan within ten (10) business days of receipt of Prospective Applicant Files from the USHS Program Manager. - 10.
+At this point, the Housing Provider will manage all contact with Provider Agencies and Prospective Applicant(s). - 6.
+The Housing Provider will contact each Prospective Applicant received from USHS within two (2) business days of notification and schedule an interview. - 7.
+The Housing Provider will interview Prospective Applicants referred from USHS and complete eligibility verification according to Housing Provider's Tenant Selection Plan within ten (10) business days of receipt of Prospective Applicant Files from the USHS Program Manager. - 8.
 Final determination of the Prospective Applicant's situation (approved or not approved) has a goal of thirty (30) days from the date that the Prospective Applicant File was forwarded to the Housing Provider.
-If the Housing Provider does not resolve the situation within thirty (30) days, it will notify the USHS Program Manager and Provider Agency within two (2) days of missed move-in date. - 11.
-If the Housing Provider denies the Prospective Applicant (e.g., for reason described in its Tenant Selection Plan), the Housing Provider must notify the Prospective Applicant and the Prospective Applicant's last known Provider Agency and provide an explanation in writing to the USHS Program Manager within two (2) business days of the date of the denial. - 12.
-If the Prospective Applicant refuses the Housing Provider's unit for any reason, the Housing Provider will notify the Prospective Applicant's last known Provider Agency and provide an explanation in writing to the USHS Program Manager within two (2) business days of the date of refusal. - 13.USHS will provide another Prospective Applicant to the Housing Provider within two (2) business days of receipt of Housing Provider's explanation for denial or refusal of the previously referred Prospective Applicant.
-The process will repeat beginning with step #6.
+If the Housing Provider does not resolve the situation within thirty (30) days, it will notify the USHS Program Manager and Provider Agency within two (2) days of missed move-in date. - 9.
+If the Housing Provider denies the Prospective Applicant (e.g., for reason described in its Tenant Selection Plan), the Housing Provider must notify the Prospective

+Applicant and provide appeal and grievance information along with forms HUD-5380 & HUD-5383.
+Housing Provider will also notify the Prospective Applicant's last known Provider Agency and provide an explanation in writing to the USHS Program Manager within two (2) business days of the date of the denial.

+- 10. If the Prospective Applicant refuses the Housing Provider's unit for any reason, the Housing Provider will notify the Prospective Applicant's last known Provider Agency and provide an explanation in writing to the USHS Program Manager within two (2) business days of the date of refusal. - 11.USHS will provide another Prospective Applicant to the Housing Provider within two (2) business days of receipt of resubmitted vacancy notification.
+The process will repeat beginning with step #5.